2021–22 Saif Sporting Club season: February

-On 4 February Saif Sporting Club has meet season first home match against Bangladesh Police FC and won by 1–0 goal.
+On 4 February Saif Sporting Club had their season's first home match against Bangladesh Police FC and won by 1–0 goal.
 Both team in the first half has played goalless.
 In the second half regulations times ended 0–0 but in the additional time on 90+2 minutes Saif SC Rwandian defender Emery Bayisenge goal gave them 3 points and left the field with victory.